Abhaskar1/TicTacToe/README.md

 # TicTacToe
-A simple console based Tic Tac Toe game developed in Java
+A simple console based Tic Tac Toe game developed in Java where the user plays against CPU